Welcome to Japanator

-Simply put, we are the otaku's companion.
+Simply put, we are the Otaku's companion.
 We're here to keep you updated on all things Japan: Not only anime and manga, but also Japanese music, television dramas, cosplay, gaming, and even current events/politics from time to time.
-Besides the hard journalism that is inherent to the Japan blogging community, we've got plenty of original features and columns to keep you entertained.
+Besides the hard journalism that is inherent to the Japan blogging community, we've got plenty of original features and podcasts to keep you entertained.

-Once you're done reading the front page, you can hop into our forums or our community blogs section to share your ideas.
-The community blogs section is a place for you to expound upon your own ideas, share news, and in general produce a cohesive long-form post.
+Once you're done reading the front page, you can hop into our community blogs and share your ideas.
+It's a place for you to expound upon your own ideas, share news, and in general produce a cohesive long-form post.
 We're always on the prowl looking for good entries: if we really like your piece, we'll promote it to the front page.

 Meanwhile, over in the forums, go ahead and kick up a discussion.
 Want to talk about the latest episode of this one show?
 Do it in the forums so that other people can join in on the conversation.
 While you're there, you can find recommendations for new things to watch or meet a few new people from the community.